Anupam Tripathi

 Common Signs (Ages 2–6)

-• Poor body balance, clumsiness, falling often
+Poor body balance, clumsiness, and falling often

-• Struggles with grip, coloring, or small toys
+Struggles with grip, colouring, or small toys

 Signs in School-Going Kids (Ages 6–14)